paulissoft/oracle-tools/java/smart-pool-data-source/README.md

 ## Conclusion

 The Smart Pool Data Source library allows you to combine pool data sources in Java JDBC applications like Spring Boot and thus reduce the number of connections.
-In an Oracle Cloud environment this may reduce costs also since they are related to the number of CPUs and each CPU has a maximum of connections.
+In an Oracle Cloud environment this may reduce costs also since they are related to the number of CPUs where each CPU has a limit to the maximum number of connections.

+Another advantage is that the library shows pool statistics for up to four levels and they are displayed regularly (at least every hour) and when closing.
+This allows you to easily fine tune the pool sizes.

-Another advantage of this library is that it does not destroy the physical pool data source when the logical pool data sources are closed: they are just virtual and use the physical to do the actual work.
+The last advantage of this library is that it does not destroy the physical pool data source when the logical pool data sources are closed: they are just virtual and use the physical pool data source to do the actual work and it will not be closed by the library.